-The second and final phase involves the environmental review and OSMRE's issuance of an ATP.
-Please note that each preliminarily-approved AML Pilot project requires the issuance of an authorization to proceed.
+The second and final phase involves the environmental review, e-AMLIS update, and OSMRE's issuance of an ATP.
+Please note that each AML Pilot project with preliminary approval requires the issuance of an ATP.

 VI.
 PUBLIC ENGAGEMENT

 When developing eligible projects for the AML Pilot, State/Tribal AML Programs should ensure public engagement at the local level through communication with State, Tribal, and local economic development programs.
 These organizations are well-suited for understanding and achieving economic and community development end uses and goals.